 The Company and its consolidated subsidiaries will apply the accounting standard from the beginning of the consolidated fiscal year ending March 31, 2022.

 (3) Impacts of the application of the relevant accounting standards

-The impacts of adopting Accounting Standard for Revenue Recognition on the consolidated financial statements are being evaluated.
+Application of the Accounting Standard for Revenue Recognition and others has minor impacts on the consolidated financial statements at the moment.